NiordOrg/niord-keycloak/README.md

 $ docker-compose up
 ```

-You will now have a Docker project called "niord-keycloak" with two containers running
+This will create a Docker project called "niord-keycloak" with two containers running:

-niord-keycloak: The actual Keycloak instance
+- niord-keycloak: The actual Keycloak instance
-niord-mysql-keycloak: A database instance that Keycloak needs in order to run.
+- niord-mysql-keycloak: A database instance that Keycloak needs in order to run.

 It will also create a ~/.niord-keycloak on your computer.
 This is where MySql stores its data files.